czz592/CT421-Assignment/Report.md

 ## Contribution Details

 Discussion of best representation, what operations to use on solutions, and basic structure of GA.
-Coding was done in various ways, such as using Visual Studio Code's Live Share extension (Co-author section in commit messages were removed), paired programming in-person or virtual, and through GitHub.
+Coding was done in various ways, such as using Visual Studio Code's Live Share extension (Co-author section in commit messages were removed), paired programming (in-person and virtual), and synced files through GitHub.

 ### Aoife Mulligan (20307646)